paulpham157/preparedness/project/paperbench/README.md

 - `run.log`: The log for that run.
 - `status.json`: The status of that run.
 - `metadata.json`: Metadata for that run.
-- `pb_result.json`: The grading result for that run.
+- `grade.json`: The grading result for that run.
+- A submissions directory, containing multiple timestamped submission directories (e.g., `2025-03-28T10-34-35-UTC`), each with:
+    - `log.json`: Logs from this submission attempt
+    - `submission.tar.gz`: The archived submission files
+    - If the submission was executed/graded, the directory may also contain:
+        - `submission_executed_grader_output_0.json`: Output from the grader.
+        - `submission_executed_metadata.json`: Metadata about the execution.
+        - `submission_executed.tar.gz`: The archived files after execution.

 Snapshots from the agent rollout are also stored in the run directory.
 An initial snapshot is created when the agent starts, and a final snapshot is created when the agent finishes.
 Intermediate snapshots are created throughout the agent rollout and can be set via `paperbench.solver.upload_interval_messages` or `paperbench.solver.upload_interval_seconds`.